vilemduha/blendercam/README.md

 Blender CAM is an add-on for the free open-source [Blender 3d package](https://www.blender.org/).

 It has been used for many milling projects, and is actively developed.
-If you are a developer who would like to help, don't hesistate to fork the project and start generating pull requests.
+If you are a developer who would like to help, don't hesitate to fork the project and start generating pull requests.

 ## 👨‍🎓 How to use (Wiki)